xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

    - Intent Parsing: The module parses the high-level intent (e.g., “remediate BGP flapping on router R5”) to identify the required task type, target network scope, and performance constraints.
    - Agent Template Selection: Based on the parsed intent, the module selects a pre-registered agent template from the Prompt Library.
    - Resource Allocation: The module allocates necessary compute resources (CPU/GPU, memory) and instantiates the LLM runtime environment.
-   - Context Initialization: The agent is initialized with: Network context (e.g., device inventory, topology from Enhanced Telemetry), security credentials, and session ID and logging context for auditability
+   - Context Initialization: The agent is initialized with: Network context (e.g., device inventory, topology from Enhanced Telemetry), security credentials, and session ID and logging context for auditability.
    - Registration: The newly created agent is registered with its metadata, status (“initializing”), and heartbeat endpoint.

 2. Update of Task Agents.
 Task agents may require updates due to changing network conditions, model improvements, or revised operator policies.
-Updates SHOULD be performed in a ßnon-disruptive manner whenever possible:
+Updates SHOULD be performed in a non-disruptive manner whenever possible:
    - Configuration Update: Operators or automated controllers MAY modify agent parameters (e.g., optimization thresholds, output verbosity).
    - Model or Weight Swapping: If a newer fine-tuned weight version becomes available, the module can hot-swap the adapter weights while preserving the agent’s execution state, provided the base foundation model remains compatible.
    - State Preservation: During updates, the module snapshots the agent’s working memory (e.g., conversation history, intermediate plans) and restores it post-update to maintain task continuity.